Skip to main content

 "start": "node --env-file=.env --experimental-strip-types --watch --no-warnings=ExperimentalWarning app.ts"

-The first thing we'll do is to add a function to extract information from the press release.
-This is the sample press release that we'll be using.
+First, we’ll add a function to extract information from the press release.
+This is the sample press release we’ll use.

 async function fetchAndExtractTextFromUrl(url: string): Promise<string> {